-bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania
+bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania?

 Litgrid CEO Romas Masiulis explained that this was a technical change that aimed to implement Lithuania’s anti-Ostrovets Law by preventing the use of Lithuania's power system to transmit electricity from third countries.

-This is a major issues as the Latvian and Estonian TSOs are now apply cross-border trading rules with Russia, , which is not endorsed by the Lithuanian operator, are using Lithuania's infrastructure to import electricity from third countries.
+This is a major issues as the Latvian and Estonian TSOs are now applying cross-border trading rules with Russia, which are not endorsed by the Lithuanian operator,and are using Lithuania's infrastructure to import electricity from third countries.

-Vilnius wants to redcue the TTC from Belarus into Lithuania from 1,250 MW to no more than 400 MW, a level needed to ensure the system's stability.
+Vilnius wants to reduce the TTC from Belarus into Lithuania from 1,250 MW to no more than 400 MW, a level needed to ensure the system's stability.
 The new 400 MW capacity level will come into force on September 15.

 But Sekmokas says that it is just a “show-off” of ostensible resolve.

-“Effectively, the decision changes very little: we will be receiving lesser quantity of Belarusian electricity from Otravets, yet Minsk will continue filling its coffers with money from the lower tarding volume,” he emphasised to bne IntelliNews.
+“Effectively, the decision changes very little: we will be receiving a lesser quantity of Belarusian electricity from Ostravets, yet Minsk will continue filling its coffers with money from the lower trading volume,” he emphasised to bne IntelliNews.

-Asked to weigh in on the speculations that the unsafe Ostravets NPP may turn into a safe one should there be a change of government in Minsk, the former minister maintained that this was “out of question.”
+Asked to weigh in on the speculations that the unsafe Ostravets NPP may turn into a safe one should there be a change of government in Minsk, the former minister maintained that this was “out of question”.

 “Look, the International Atomic Energy Agency (IAEA) and some other international nuclear energy watchdogs have said the NPP does not comply with international standards.
 Even with a change of the [Belarusian] government, the facility will remain too close to populated areas and the EU border external [within 30 kilometres].
 The assessment that the plant cannot withstand the impact of a aeroplane, deliberately crashed or not, will remain unchanged,” Sekmokas argued.